top of page

 Hollywood Farms is sold to Mrs. Pearl Nappier O’Daniel, wife of Dr. Mark H O’Daniel (1861-1915); important Twiggs County physician.

-Dr. O’Daniel worked 8 years in the Insane Asylum in Milledgeville and then set up office at Hollywood Farms.
-In 1905, he became the first president of the Twiggs County Medical Association.
+Dr. O’Daniel set up office at Hollywood Farms and became the first president of the Twiggs County Medical Association.

 Post Dr. O’Daniel's death, Hollywood Farms is sold to William B. Gettys (1863-1926)